 Completing an advanced riding course like RoSPA, IAM or the new Enhanced Rider Scheme, will not only make you a better and safer rider but can also afford a small discount on a motorcycle insurance UK premium.
 It may take a few years for savings to out way the investment, but as a better rider, you are less likely to crash and thus save on costly repairs, excess deductions and lost no-claims.

-IAM also have their own associated IAM Surety Insurance firm (managed by Cornmarket), who can be very competitive in their own right for those passed their IAM test.
+IAM also have their own associated IAM Surety Insurance firm (managed by Cornmarket), who can be very competitive in their own right for those passed the IAM test.
 I’ve personally bagged very cheap motorcycle insurance from them over the last few years.

-Members of the British Motorcycle Federation can get up to 25% discount on motorcycle insurance UK, with BikeSure.
+Members of the British Motorcycle Federation can get up to a 25% discount on motorcycle insurance UK, with BikeSure.
 You may even have associate BMF membership via another group too (e.g. Curvy Riders).
 Well worth investigating if this will help you.

 4. Check your Annual mileage

 Don’t over exaggerate your annual mileage.
 A lower figure can reduce your premium slightly.
 Conversely, don’t underestimate too much, if you exceed your annual mileage, increasing it, later on, will be more costly as it could incur admin fees.
-Some insurers may also ask for your vehicle mileage when starting the policy to check you don’t exceed.
+Some insurers may also ask for your vehicle mileage when starting the policy to check you don’t exceed it.
 On a recent policy, I undertook the difference between 7,000 and 10,000 annual mileage was £9, so only a small difference, but it all helps.

 5. Watch your Mods

 Any performance-enhancing modifications to your bike must be declared and will likely increase the premium.
-In fact, it is often cheaper to insure a more powerful unmodded bike, then mod a lower-powered bike.
+In fact, it is often cheaper to insure a more powerful unmodded bike, than mod a lower-powered bike.
 Modifications that don’t enhance the performance usually don’t increase the premium, but do still need to be declared and aren’t usually insured, i.e. they’ll be replaced with standard parts if you make a claim.
 Failure to declare any mods could leave you with an invalidated policy in the event of a claim and in some serious financial trouble.

 6. Add Security & Trackers